Top Level

 Week 25, April 9 - 15, 2012:

 A productive week, despite losing 2 days to the Thai New Year celebrations.
 Friday is Thai New Year (Sonkram) so nothing happens Friday or Saturday except spraying people with water and other forms of celebration.
 At the helm, Max got the whole helm area foamed in, which involved 5 complicated bits of foam.
 He used the existing inner layer of fiberglass as a form, but it was so flimsy that it needed significant reinforcing before he could stick foam to it.
-Jon then de‑cored the area where the steering gearbox bolt on, cutting away the foam so it can be filled with epoxy mud.
+Jon then de‑cored the area where the steering gearbox bolts on, cutting away the foam so it can be filled with epoxy mud.
 Max also cut out a section of bad balsa from the long wall between the galley and the battery compartment.
 At the sterns, the starboard transom extension was glassed in to match the port side.
 Then work started on the outer walls coming down to the new swim platforms.
 The inner and outer skins of both walls were built and epoxied down, as well as 5 internal strengthening webs.
 On Friday, Golf and his wife took Sue on a tour of the Sonkram celebrations and then took her to a sumptuous lunch - Jon would have loved to go as well, but he was feeling ill that day.

 Ocelot being worked on - click for larger view